Job Processing on the LRZ Clusters

 For serial job processing.
 Available partitions are:

-Serial jobs with large memory requirements (typically up to 240 GBytes in a single shared memory node)
+Serial jobs with large memory requirements (up to 240 GBytes in a single shared memory node)

 Serial job processing dedicated to users of TUM / geodesy